mlund/webtest/_pages/energy.md

 Note that $$\mathcal{S}(q)$$ is _splined_ and all types thus evaluate at roughly the same speed.
-This is a warning!
-Other warnings are "danger", "success", "info", "primary" or just `.notice`.
 {: .notice}

 Additional information regarding electrostatics: